-Your vehicle is equipped with a button at the end of the shift lever which, when pressed, enables tow/haul.
-Your vehicle may be equipped with Autoride which further improves your vehicle's ride while towing.
-See "Autoride in the Index for more information.
+Your vehicle may be equipped with a button at the end of the shift lever which, when pressed, enables tow/haul.
+Your vehicle may be equipped with AutorideTM which further improves your vehicle's ride while towing.
+See AutorideTM on page 4-58 for more information.
 When the button is pressed, a light on the instrument panel will illuminate to indicate that tow/haul has been selected.
 Tow/haul may be turned off by pressing the button again, at which time the indicator light on the instrument panel will turn off.
 The vehicle will automatically turn off tow/haul every time it is started.

 Tow/haul is designed to be most effective when the vehicle and trailer combined weight is at least 75% of the vehicle's Gross Combined Weight Rating (GCWR).
-See "Weight of the Trailer" later in this section.
+See Weight of the Trailer later in this section.
 Tow/haul is most useful under the following driving conditions: